Of all the psychological and spiritual tools out there, Internal Family Systems (IFS) is one of the most powerful.

 Next, notice the feelings in your body that accompany this distressing situation.
 What kind of thoughts do you have surrounding this circumstance?
 If you were to give an image to this part of you, what would it look like?
 Feel free to incorporate journaling into this practice.

 You might, for example, reflect on an argument you had with your partner the other night.
 Perhaps as you tune in, you feel a sense of smallness and constriction in your body.
 You might have thoughts such as, “S/he will never understand me.
 I’m all alone.”
 An image might form in your mind of a petulant teenager – and this is the part of you that was active during the argument.

 You can also become familiar with your inner family by reflecting on your daily life.
 What primary roles do you play?
 What emotions dominate your inner landscape during the day?
 What are your goals, dreams, and interests?
 What are you afraid of?
 These questions will help you to reveal your inner parts.

 You can learn about how to establish a journaling practice in my how to journal article.

 2. Practice naming and greeting your inner parts

 At different moments of the day, make a habit of pausing, connecting with your breath, and noticing what part is active within you at the moment.
 Then, greet that part with kindness.
-This is a simple Soul-centered practice that will help you gradually reconnect with your Soul.
+This is a simple Soul-centered practice that will help you to reconnect with your Soul gradually.

 For example, you might mentally pause while driving and observe what’s going on within you.
 You might observe your mind worrying about a work assignment and how you’re going to get it done.
-As you take a step back, you may like to greet this Worry part with kindness, saying a simple, “Hello there Worry part, thanks for stopping by.”
+As you take a step back from that part, you may like to greet this Worry part with kindness, saying a simple, “Hello there, Worry part, thanks for stopping by.”